jguarino17/kazpa-chat-clean/knowledge/vps/overview.md

-# VPS Overview — What It Is, Why It’s Used, and When You Need One
+# VPS Overview — What It Is, Why It's Used, and How to Access It

-This page explains what a VPS is, why it’s commonly used with kazpa software, and when it is recommended.
+This page explains what a VPS is, why it is used with kazpa software, and how to connect to it correctly.

-A VPS is not mandatory, but it is strongly recommended for most users.
+A VPS is strongly recommended for most kazpa users.

 ---

 ## What a VPS Is

-A VPS (Virtual Private Server) is a remote computer that:
+A VPS (Virtual Private Server) is a remote Windows computer that:
-- Runs continuously
+- Runs continuously, 24 hours a day, 7 days a week
-- Stays online 24/7
+- Stays online regardless of what your personal device does
-- Can be accessed from anywhere
+- Can be accessed from anywhere using Microsoft App
-- Is independent of your personal device
+- Is independent of your personal computer, phone, or internet connection

-Think of a VPS as a dedicated Windows machine that lives online instead of on your desk.
+Think of a VPS as a dedicated Windows machine that lives online and never shuts off.

 ---

 ## Why a VPS Is Recommended for kazpa

-kazpa software runs inside **MetaTrader 5 (MT5)**.
+kazpa software runs inside MetaTrader 5 (MT5).

-Using a VPS helps ensure:
+Using a VPS ensures:
-- MT5 stays open continuously
+- MT5 stays open continuously without interruption
-- Software can run without interruption
-- Execution is not affected by:
-  - your computer shutting down
+- Software executes without being affected by your local computer shutting down, sleeping, or losing internet
-  - internet outages
-  - sleep mode
-  - local system updates
+- You can monitor and manage everything remotely from any device

-A VPS improves **consistency**, not performance guarantees.
+A VPS improves reliability and consistency.
+It does not improve strategy performance or remove trading risk.

+---

+## How to Access Your VPS — Microsoft App

+To connect to your VPS, you use Microsoft App.

+This is the official application used to access Windows-based VPS servers remotely.

+Download Microsoft App:
+- Windows: Search "Remote Desktop Connection" in the Start menu, or download "Microsoft App" from the Microsoft Store
+- Mac: Download "Microsoft App" from the Mac App Store
+- iPhone / iPad: Download "Microsoft App" from the App Store
+- Android: Download "Microsoft App" from the Google Play Store

+Connect to your VPS:
+1. Open Microsoft App
+2. Click the "+" or "Add PC" button
+3. Enter the IP address from your VPS provider email
+4. Enter your VPS username and password
+5. Click Connect
+6. If prompted about a certificate, click Continue

+You are now inside your VPS.
+Install MT5 here and set up kazpa software from this environment.

+---

+## Critical: How to Leave a VPS Session Correctly

+Do NOT log out of Windows on the VPS — this shuts down your active session and stops MT5.
+Do NOT click "Sign Out" inside the VPS Windows environment.

+Correct way to disconnect:
+- Simply close the Microsoft App window
+- The VPS continues running in the background with MT5 active

+Logging out vs disconnecting is the most common VPS mistake new users make.

+---

+## VPS Requirements

+For kazpa software to run correctly, the VPS must have:
+- Windows Server operating system
+- At least 2 CPU cores
+- At least 3 GB RAM
+- MetaTrader 5 installed (MT5 only — MT5 is not supported)
+- Stable internet connection

+---

+## After Any VPS Restart or Reconnect

+After connecting to your VPS following any restart or maintenance:
+1. Open MetaTrader 5
+2. Confirm the correct trading account is logged in
+3. Verify AutoTrading is ON (green button)
+4. Confirm charts are open and software is still attached
+5. Check the Experts and Journal tabs for any error messages

+AutoTrading does not automatically re-enable after a restart.
+This must be manually checked every time.

 ---